Skip to content

 Notice Description

-LGS-mode of AO188 with TBAD system The laser guide star (LGS) system for AO188 will be operated with TBAD (Transponder Based Aircraft Detector) under shared-risk mode.
+LGS-mode of AO188 The laser guide star (LGS) system for AO188 will be operated with TBAD (Transponder Based Aircraft Detector) .
 Please check the AO188 webpage(s) for the latest information.
+Please prepare for the NGS mode observation as a backup for when LGS performance issues are still standing.

 Hour base ToO trigger in HSC queue mode Since S25A, ToO observations can be triggered with more than 2 hours in hourly increments during HSC Queue mode observation periods.
 However, ToO observations with other instruments and classical mode observation periods should be conducted in half-night increments like now.
 PI or observers should attend ToO observations.
 Please see the ToO policy (English/Japanese).